A binarized-domains arc-consistency algorithm for TCSPs: its computational analysis and its use as a filtering procedure in solution search algorithms: Introduction

 The rest of the paper is organized as follows.
+Section \ref{motivation} motivates the work.
 Section \ref{sone} is devoted to needed background.
-Section \ref{stwo} defines our notion of binarized-domains Arc-Consistency (bdArc-Consistency) for $\tcsps$; provides, and studies the termination and the computational complexity of, our algorithm \mbox{bdAC-3} achieving bdArc-Consistency for a general $\tcsp$; shows the minimality result alluded to above; and ends with an important corollary providing a one-to-all all-to-one shortest paths algorithm of an $\BBR$-labelled directed graph.
-Sections \ref{bfpone} and \ref{bfptwo} provide the two backtrack-free procedures referred to above.
-Section \ref{sthree} provides a general $\tcsp$ solver using a weak version of bdArc-Consistency (wbdArc-Consistency) as the filtering procedure during the search, whose correctness is a direct consequence of our minimality result of Section \ref{stwo}.
-A $\tcsp$-based job shop scheduler, which is an adaptation of the general $\tcsp$ solver but uses nevertheless \mbox{bdAC-3} as the filtering procedure instead of a weak version of it, is described in Section \ref{scheduler}.
-Section \ref{relatedwork} is devoted to a discussion of the most related literature, and, in particular, provides an adaptation to $\tcsps$ of the other three local consistency algorithms in \cite{Mackworth77a}: the arc-consistency algorithm \mbox{AC-1}, and the path-consistency algorithms \mbox{PC-1} and \mbox{PC-2}; it also corrects an existing adaptation to $\tcsps$ of \mbox{PC-2} \cite{DechterMP91a,SchwalbD97a}.
+Section \ref{stwo} defines our notion of binarized-domains Arc-Consistency (bdArc-Consistency) for $\tcsps$; provides our algorithm \mbox{bdAC-3} achieving bdArc-Consistency for a general $\tcsp$, together with a proof of its termination and its computational complexity; shows the minimality result alluded to above; and ends with an important corollary providing a one-to-all all-to-one shortest paths algorithm of an $\BBR$-labeled directed graph, as a generalization of Bellman-Ford-Moore's algorithm \cite{Bellman58a,FordF62a,Moore59a}.
+Sections \ref{bfpone} and \ref{bfptwo} provide the two polynomial backtrack-free procedures referred to above.
+Section \ref{sthree} provides a general $\tcsp$ solver using a weak version of bdArc-Consistency, wbdArc-Consistency, as the filtering procedure during the search, whose correctness is a direct consequence of our minimality result of Section \ref{stwo}.
+A $\tcsp$-based job shop scheduler, which is an adaptation of the general $\tcsp$ solver, is described in Section \ref{scheduler}.
+Subsection \ref{schedulerSubs1} describes the use in such a scheduler of \mbox{wbdAC-3} as the filtering procedure; subsection \ref{schedulerSubs2} shows a new result on a known class of $\tcsps$, guaranteeing that \mbox{bdAC-3} can be used as the filtering procedure in such a scheduler, with no risk of making its branching factor worsened by the fragmentation problem.
+Section \ref{relatedwork} discusses of the most related literature; provides an adaptation to $\tcsps$ of the other three local consistency algorithms in \cite{Mackworth77a}: the arc-consistency algorithm \mbox{AC-1}, and the path-consistency algorithms \mbox{PC-1} and \mbox{PC-2}; studies the termination of these adaptations; and shows that an existing adaptation to $\tcsps$ of \mbox{PC-2} \cite{DechterMP91a,SchwalbD97a} does not always terminate.
+Sections \ref{expcmpstps} and \ref{expcmpjss} provide the experimental comparisons referred to above.
+Section \ref{incv} describes the incremental version of \mbox{bdAC-3}.
 Section \ref{sfive} summarizes the work and provides some of its possible future directions.